World Netball: History

 In 1957, during Australia's tour of England, discussions took place about standardising the rules of netball.
 In 1960, this led to representatives from Australia, England, New Zealand, South Africa, Wales and the West Indies meeting in Colombo, Ceylon to establish the International Federation of Women's Basketball and Netball Associations.
 The modern rules of netball were established at this inaugural meeting.
 It was also agreed to organise the 1963 World Netball Championships.
+Lorna McConchie was one of two delegates representing Australia while Lystra Lewis represented the West Indies Netball Board.
 By the 1970s, netball was no longer referred to as "women's basketball" and national associations, such as the All Australia Netball Association, began to the drop the old name for the sport from their names.
 The world organisation was also renamed the International Federation of Netball Associations.
 In 2012–13, the IFNA again changed its name, this time to the International Netball Federation.
 In June 2021, the INF announced an official rebrand and became known as World Netball.